Home Β» Wine Getaways Β» Guide to the Tamar Valley and Launceston

 by The Cheeky Vino

-We had the best time a few weeks ago exploring Tasmania – so much so that I wanted to share what we did across two guides.
-The first place we visited was Launceston and the Tamar Valley and so I figured it was best to start here with a guide to the Tamar Valley and Launceston!
+We had a great time visiting Launceston and the Tamar Valley so I figured it was best to start here with a guide to the Tamar Valley and Launceston!
 Tasmania was everything I was hoping it would be and more.
-As a first time visitor, I couldn’t get enough of the food, wine and scenery!
+As a first-time visitor, I couldn’t get enough of the food, wine and scenery!
 Although we couldn’t jet off overseas for our honeymoon, Tasmania certainly delivered in every way possible!
+So to help you plan your trip, here is a Guide to the Tamar Valley and Launceston.

 We only stayed in Launceston for two nights, so we didn’t get to anywhere near as many places as I wanted to get to.
 I couldn’t believe how much there was to discover, and I’m already planning my next trip!
-So the caveat behind this is that this guide is just the tip of the iceberg on what incredible things there are to discover.
-I was sad we didn’t manage to get to more spots!
-But hopefully, this guide gives you a little taste to get you thinking about your own trip!
+So the caveat behind this is that this guide is just the tip of the iceberg on what incredible things to discover.

 Guide to the Tamar Valley and Launceston